baoobab/ragemp-carmarket/README.md

 Use the command /buycar.

 If you have enough money and the vehicle is available, you will complete the purchase.

+### Restoring a Vehicle
+Walk to a Sell Point with own vehicle on it.

+Use the command /restorecar.

+If that vehicle really was in your ownership, and you place it for sale -<br>
+it will be restored into ownVehicles.

 ## How to run